-Croup mainly affects children between 3 months and 5 years of age, especially children younger than 2 years.
+Croup mainly affects children between 6 months and 3 years of age, especially children younger than 2 years, but it can occur up to age 6.
 Older children have larger airways, so swelling isn't as likely to affect their breathing.
 Croup often follows a cold and is most common between October and March.

-Call your pediatrician right away if you suspect croup.
+Call your health care provider right away if you suspect croup.
 And seek emergency care if you're worried, or if your child:

-Makes a whistling sound (stridor) with each breath.
+- Makes a whistling sound (stridor) that becomes louder with each breath.

 Croup can sound frightening.
 But, in many cases, warm, moist air can ease your child's breathing.
 Follow these steps to help your child's breathing: